 From New Haven/Middletown: I-691 West to Exit 6 (Lewis Ave.).
 Make a left at end of ramp, Left at end of road at the light.
 Go up to end of road, about 1/2 mile, make right onto Route 71 east.
 Stay on Route 71 for about 4.5 miles.
 At fork, bear left onto 71A, make immediate left onto Reservoir Rd.
 See below.

 Then follow Reservoir Rd. (which becomes Carey St.) until it ends in 1.9 miles.
 Turn right on Andrews St. and make an immediate left on Sheldon Rd.
 Park considerately on Sheldon Rd. or Moore Hill Dr.

-Walk back down Carey St. about 1/3 mile.
-Turn left up gravel driveway following the blue blazes.
+Walk down (east) on Carey St. about 1/3 mile.
+Turn left up agravel driveway following the blue blazes.
 About 100 yards up, take trail right, off driveway.
 It will bring you to Small Cliff (currently closed).
 Head right along base of cliff.
 Go around the corner (by very large boulder) and continue another 100 yards to a short 30-40 ft high cliff.

 There are 4 major climbing areas on Rattlesnake Mountain (north to south):

 Porcupine Hole, Green Wall, Will Warren's Den, and Rattlesnake Rock.
 The